sblatnick/application-safelisting/README.md

-# application-whitelisting
+# application-safelisting

-This project is intended to create a simple-yet-effective application whitelisting kernel module.
+This project is intended to create a simple-yet-effective application safelisting kernel module.

     ./build.sh run   #builds/installs locally